 Women are likely to have co-occurring mental health disorders.

-It’s not uncommon for a woman with an SUD to have a co-occurring mental health disorder, such as depression, anxiety, trauma or PTSD.
+It’s not uncommon for a woman with a SUD to have a co-occurring mental health disorder, such as depression, anxiety, trauma, or PTSD.
 She may not know she has a mental health condition that is exacerbating her substance use.
-Her mental health disorder may not be evident to her personally or been previously diagnosed.
+Her mental health disorder may not be evident to her personally or have been previously diagnosed.
 The presence of the mental health disorder may precede the SUD or the frequent use of substances may have contributed to the development of the mental health disorder.

-Women may not receive recovery support for an SUD and co-occurring mental health disorder.
+Women may not receive recovery support for a SUD and co-occurring mental health disorder.

 Receiving treatment through an outpatient program or an inpatient program in the past does not mean the treatment was suitable necessarily.
 Even a past residential program that led to a short-term recovery may have been inadequate if it did not diagnose and treat a co-occurring mental health disorder.
-Addiction specialists recommend women with an SUD and co-occurring mental health disorder receive longer term support and ongoing care after residential treatment.
+Addiction specialists recommend women with a SUD and co-occurring mental health disorder receive longer-term support and ongoing care after residential treatment.